 Under the Mountain

-Amarantha did not rule from a palace but from a tomb of her own making — a court sunk beneath the mountain where no weather reached, only torchlight, dead air, and the cold of marble.
-There she held the seven courts of Prythian hostage for half a century, having stripped their High Lords of the power that made them gods.
-She fought rarely; she never needed to.
-The curse did the work, and her cruelty kept the rest in line.
-The throne-purr in her voice could finish a welcome like a death-sentence.
+Not a palace.
+A tomb of her own making, sunk beneath the mountain — no weather, no daylight, just torchlight and dead air and the cold of marble.
+She held all seven courts of Prythian hostage for half a century without lifting a hand, because she'd already stripped the High Lords of the power that made them gods.
+The curse did the work.
+The cruelty kept the rest in line.
+That throne-purr in her voice could finish a welcome like a death-sentence, and we still hear it.

 Beautiful, and unloving